-- At that point, both peers agreed on the media type, but don’t know how to send data directly to each other (keep in mind that, so far, all communication is done through a websocket on the Gateway).
+- Now both peers have agreed on a media type, but do not yet know how to communicate with each other.
+Remember that, so far, all communication is happening through a web socket on the Gateway.

-- They start going through the ICE protocol and interact with STUN servers to establish an optimal path.
+- The peers use the ICE protocol and interact with STUN/TURN servers to establish an optimal path.

 - Each network path is bundled in an